How to commission a hand woven textile

 How much will it cost?

 The bespoke nature of hand weaving means it is hard to give a general price guide.
 A client choosing a complete custom fabric can pick the width, length, fibre content, weave pattern, weight of fabric and more.
 A deposit for booking a weaving slot is usually £100.
-Baby wrap width fabric (around 30″) begins at £100 per metre.
+Baby wrap width fabric (around 30″) begins at £110 per metre.
+There is a surcharge for orders under 3 metres.

 What fibres can I choose?

 There are many fibre choices.
-I keep some in stock but usually fibres are obtained during custom work.
+I keep some in stock but usually fibres are obtained during the design process.
 The choices will depend on availability at the time but take a look HERE to see the types available.

 And the patterns?

 I currently work on an 8 shaft floor loom.
-There are more examples of patterns HERE.
-Combined with the fibres and density chosen the weave can change the over all feel and behaviour of the fabric.
+Combined with the fibres and density chosen the weave pattern can change the over all feel and behaviour of the fabric.
 Feather & Hay will suggest patterns based on the client’s needs during the design process.

 Get in touch